-The parties were also encouraged to meet separately and did, in fact, do so through in-person meetings in various cities (New York and Washington D.C.), virtual meetings and telephonic calls.
-And like the sessions with Judge Phillips and his team, these meetings were conducted on weekdays, weekends, including multiple in-person and virtual sessions that went well into the night.
-After more than a year and a half of mediation, the efforts of the negotiating team, assisted by the Court, Judge Layn Phillips and the pressures of an impending trial, reached fruition on April 12, 2024, when the parties announced that they had reached a Settlement Agreement.
+The parties were also encouraged to continue their discussions separately and did, in fact, do so through multiple meetings and telephonic calls.
+And like the sessions with Judge Phillips and his team, these meetings included multiple in-person and virtual sessions, as well as a meeting with BASF's insurers.
+After more than a year and a half of mediation, the efforts of the negotiating team, assisted by the Court, Judge Layn Phillips and the pressures of an impending trial, reached fruition on May 20, 2024, when the parties reached a Settlement Agreement.

-From the outset, the Tyco Defendants had made it clear that they-much like their predecessor settling defendants, 3M and DuPont-would only settle PWS claims on a national class basis to obtain as much closure as legally possible.
-As a result, in these negotiations, all four Co-Lead Counsel served as Interim Class Counsel, and the parties began to focus their efforts on class structure, the identification of Class Members and, ultimately, on allocation.
+From the outset, BASF had made it clear that it-much like its predecessor settling defendants, 3M, DuPont and Tyco-would only settle PWS claims on a national class basis to obtain as much closure as legally possible.
+As a result, in these negotiations, all four Co-Lead Counsel served as Interim Class Counsel, and the parties began to focus their efforts on Class structure, the identification of Class Members and, ultimately, on allocation.
+Members and the parties began to focus their efforts on Class structure, the identification of Class Members and, ultimately, on allocation.